itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

-- **What are the specification that affecting phone prices** from our analysis using the correlation method and seaborn heatmap, the major specification that affecting the price range are
+- **What are the specification that affecting phone prices** from our analysis using the correlation method, the major specification that affecting the price range are

    1. **RAM Size** the more expensive phone **(higher price range)** has a higher RAM size.
 From our analysis we found out that the higher the price range the higher the minimum ram size for phones.

-   2. **Storage** the more expensive phone **(higher price range)** has a higher storage size.
+   3. **Storage** the more expensive phone **(higher price range)** has a higher storage size.
 From our analysis we found out that the higher the price range the higher the minimum Storage capacity for phones.

 - **Color of the phone and Phone Price Range**
-In general the color of the phone doesn't really much effect on the price range.
+- In general the color of the phone doesn't really much effect on the price range.

-- **The Best Selling Smartphones from the top three brands**
+- But with a large variety of colors offered by Samsung there are more options for the buyers to customize the phone to their liking which might increase the number of sales.
+- Larger variety of phone colors include a larger catalogue of phone which can be seen from the products available on Samsung was 397 while as apple was the least at 89.

 ## Recommendation

 **Ram Size**

-The main factor that's affecting phone price range is **RAM SIZE** so if a phone so if a smartphone company would like to create a phone in a specific price range, the **RAM Size** is one of the specification that needs to be watched carefully, since it's a feature that affecting the price range of a phone from this dataset
+The main factor that's affecting phone price range is **RAM SIZE** so if a phone so if a smartphone company would like to create a phone in a specific price range, the **RAM Size** is one of the specification that needs to be watched carefully, since it's a feature that affecting the price range of a phone from this dataset.

 **Storage**